 - Discretionary leave to remain (with no restrictions on working, granted on or after 1 April 2003).

-As part of an application with us, we will need you to submit a Home Office letter confirming you have been granted refugee status under one of the categories above.
+As part of an application with us, we will need you to submit Home Office evidence confirming you have been granted refugee status under one of the categories above.

 What evidence will you ask me to provide?

 The evidence that we ask for depends on your particular circumstances, such as work history, qualifications and nationality.

 We know that doctors holding refugee status may have difficulty providing original documents as these may have been lost or destroyed.
 In these cases, we try to directly verify documents where possible or look for alternative ways to confirm they are genuine.
 We will always ask your permission before attempting to verify any documentation.

 We are also aware that due to individual circumstances, doctors holding refugee status may not be able to provide the standard evidence we require.
 In these cases, we will look at every application to see if we can accept alternative evidence in its place.

 Help with registration fees for refugee doctors

 If you have UK refugee status, or meet one of the other categories listed above, you may be able to get help with your registration fees.

 As an international medical graduate, you will need to have your primary medical qualification (and postgraduate qualification, if you have one) independently verified before we can grant registration with a licence to practise.
 If you have been granted refugee status in the UK, we will pay the verification fees to ECFMG on your behalf.
 Most doctors with refugee status will need to take the PLAB test.
 You should ask about the verification process when you book part 1 of the test, and you do not need to start the process before then.